codef0rmer/angular-dragdrop/README.md

 ---

-Implementing jQueryUI Drag and Drop functionality in AngularJS is easier than ever which is a wrapper for jQueryUI draggable/droppable components.
+Implementing jQueryUI Drag and Drop functionality in AngularJS is easier than ever with this wrapper for jQueryUI draggable/droppable components.

 ###v1.0.13
   1. Allow to animate back on beforeDrop-cancel event if jqyouioptions.revertDuration is set